abiel-lozano/Study-Bot/Documentation/Creation Tools.md

 ### `speechGenerator.py`

 This script is used to generate the audio recordings for **Study-Bot's** accessibility feature.
-It will convert the given text into speech, and provide the audio ID for the newly created recording, so that it can be accessed and played by later.
+It will convert the given text into speech, and provide the audio ID for the newly created recording, so that it can be accessed and played later.
 Consider that a valid **Elevenlabs API** key is required in a file named `credentials.py` to use this script to work.